Introspection, Ink-stained Skin

 〚ᴄᴡ ғᴏʀ ɴᴏɴsᴘᴇᴄɪғɪᴄ ᴍᴇɴᴛɪᴏɴs ᴏғ ᴍᴀss sʜᴏᴏᴛɪɴɢs ᴀɴᴅ ɴᴀᴢɪsᴍ〛

 September.
 "B⬛RN D⬛WN Y⬛⬛R SCH⬛⬛L" was out.
 It was done.
-Kohao wasn’t sure if to the rest of the band it felt like ‘just another album,’ or if maybe they mostly felt relieved to be done with it and how controlling he’d been during its production—he knew he had been.
+Kato wasn’t sure if to the rest of the band it felt like ‘just another album,’ or if maybe they mostly felt relieved to be done with it and how controlling he’d been during its production—he knew he had been.
 For him, though…?
 It was the culmination of nearly a decade of writing, an album he’d wanted to do from the start—with songs on it that now were over nine years old: He’d been writing some of the lyrics it held when he was 15.
 He appreciated the others letting him have his passion project, and being so patient with him throughout the entire process, which had run long.
 It’d been half-intended to come out in April but hadn't been quite done, then...so.
 September it was.

 Publishing it, though, however much an accomplishment and a relief—had wound up with the world feeling just slightly off-kilter.
 It could have been a side effect of the...anniversary’s proximity, of course—but there was something there, too, with the album: Some of the songs on it were ones he’d started writing when he was still planning to pull the trigger.
-Putting that writing and the rage within it to bed, in some way, had—it seemed—left Kohao directionless.
+Putting that writing and the rage within it to bed, in some way, had—it seemed—left Kato directionless.
 He’d dug some of his old shirts out for the release shows, knowing that wearing his Columbiner memorabilia would set people off and there was no such thing as bad press—but he felt slightly unnerved when he caught sight of himself in the mirror in them; looking like a much younger and hollower man.
 They’d ended up in a neglected pile beside his desk, and were still there when Teagan ducked into his room a couple weeks after the album drop.

-“You never fail to be unpleasant,” she hissed, sweeping her arm out to gesture from the shirt on the floor to the collection of Columbine photos decorating the wall; a ‘memorial’ of sorts that had hung there so long Kohao had stopped really seeing it.
+“You never fail to be unpleasant,” she hissed, sweeping her arm out to gesture from the shirt on the floor to the collection of Columbine photos decorating the wall; a ‘memorial’ of sorts that had hung there so long Kato had stopped really seeing it.
 Teagan, clearly, still did.

 “How do you make peace with that?
 Look at your friends!
 How are you still idolizing a nazi?
 How do you still have his nazism tattooed on you?!”
-Teagan asked scathingly, gesturing to the right half of Kohao’s chest—where, beneath his shirt, they both knew he had “Kill Mankind” inked into his skin in Eric Harris’s handwriting.
+Teagan asked scathingly, gesturing to the right half of Kato’s chest—where, beneath his shirt, they both knew he had “Kill Mankind” inked into his skin in Eric Harris’s handwriting.
 She’d seen it over the summer, and his recital of its roots hadn’t impressed her then, either.

 “Do you know what to call nazism as an aesthetic choice?”
 Teagan interrupted, “Nazism.
 Fascism without ‘real’ political conviction is still idealization of fascism!
 A nazi is a nazi is a nazi.”

 Teagan fell abruptly silent and just stared up at him.
-The anger in her eyes was still present but had become tempered by some sudden apprehension, and Kohao recoiled internally when he placed its origin: He was a white man standing almost a half foot taller than her.
+The anger in her eyes was still present but had become tempered by some sudden apprehension, and Kato recoiled internally when he placed its origin: He was a white man standing almost a half foot taller than her.
 He was in a position of power, both socio-political and physical.
 And she was afraid of the reaction her response could be met with.

 “I—I’m actually asking,” he stammered.
 He was careful to soften his voice, and uncrossed his arms, feeling deeply unsettled.
 “If you say yes, or—or some parallel to yes—that just tells me how fucking wrong I’ve gone, I think.”